NASA-AMMOS/MMGIS/docs/pages/markdowns/Remote_Virtual_Layer.md

 A remote virtual layer can be supported via various GDAL drivers.
 The most common is the [GDAL WMS Driver](https://gdal.org/drivers/raster/wms.html).
 This allows MMGIS to treat remote datasets as if they were local.

-## GDAL XML Desciption File Template
+## GDAL XML Description File Template

 Here is a template of a GDAL XML Description file that may be used to access a remote DEM for the [Measure Tool](?page=Measure).